 If you’ve decided end-of-life care at home is your best option, someone from City by the Sea Veterinary Hospital will visit you and your pet at home to discuss your pet’s medical history and treatment.
 The goal for end-of-life care at home, or palliative care, is to make your pet’s final days, weeks, or months as comfortable as possible through pain medications, human interaction, and dietary changes if necessary.
 This type of care requires an active commitment and almost constant supervision.
 We’ll also go over your plans for burial or cremation.
 We offer pet memorial services through Abbey Glen Pet Memorial.

 If you’ve decided euthanasia is your best option, you must sign a euthanasia consent form giving our veterinary hospital permission to put your animal to sleep.
 This form also ensures your pet hasn’t bitten anyone within the past 10 days and isn’t under quarantine for an infectious disease.
 If you desire, we can also provide cremation or burial arrangements.
 Euthanasia involves injecting a sedative, usually in your pet’s hind leg muscle.
 It may momentarily sting, but this is the only part of the euthanasia process that will be uncomfortable for your pet.
 Within minutes, most animals become very drowsy, although every pet’s reaction is slightly different.
 You must remain calm during this part of the process if you choose to be present.
+Once sedated, many pets will not close their eyes and their tongues may protrude from their mouths.
+Often times many pets snore and can sometimes urinate and/or defecate.
+Some pet owners only stay with their pet through the sedation process and this is fine, we think it makes pets comfortable to know their family is close.
 Once your pet has been sedated, a lethal dose of an anesthetic drug will be delivered intravenously.
 Your pet won’t feel a thing because they’re already in a deep sleep.
 Often, the animal will pass away before the full dose of medication has been administered.
 Occasionally, some pets may display agonal breathing even after they’ve been pronounced dead.
 Agonal breaths are brain impulses – not your pet suffocating for breath – and can be a normal, albeit rare, part of the process.

 To learn more about end-of-life care at home for your pet in Asbury Park, NJ, please contact City by the Sea Veterinary Hospital.
 We would be happy to help you explore your options for palliative care to make your pet’s end-of-life care as pleasant as possible.
 We’re here for you and your furry companions!